 On the Windows and Mac OS platforms there is one way to save and load files from outside of the sandbox and that is using the functions get_open_filename and get_save_filename.
 Both of these functions will require that the user select an area for loading and saving and the return string can then be used in the rest of the file functions to bypass the sandbox.
 See the function descriptions in the scripting section of the manual for more details.

 On HTML5 it is also possible to load files from outside the sandbox from a server, however this should only be done using the function buffer_load_async() as loading synchronously has been deprecated on most browsers and will eventually be obsoleted.
 This means that files being loaded in this way should be saved as binary files - for example, you can save an *.ini as a string (see ini_close for details) and then write that into a buffer which can then be saved and loaded using the async functions.
 Note that if you are loading images using sprite_add then these are already dealt with asynchronously.

 When working with GameMaker Studio 2, you should know that each target platform has its own save area where files and directories can be written to and read from.
 Below is a list of those areas for each target:

-It is worth noting that the HTML5 target modules have a limit on local storage (which can be between 1MB and 5MB depending on the browser) meaning that you will not be permitted to save large sprites, screenshots etc...
+It is worth noting that the HTML5 target module has a limit on local storage (which can be between 1MB and 5MB depending on the browser) meaning that you will not be permitted to save large sprites, screenshots etc...